emiqbal/PassSports/README.md

 # PassSports-2

-PassSports 2 is currently a work-in-progress refresh of PassSports.
+PassSports is a Web App written with the Ruby on Rails framework.
+It is an AirBnb clone where users can rent out Sports Equipment.

-For more on PassSports, click [here](https://github.com/emiqbal/PassSports).
+The app is live at https://passsports-production.herokuapp.com/

 ## APIs/Frameworks/Gems/Plugins used